mindspore-lab/mindface/tutorials/detection/get_started.md

 - Standalone Training

-It is easy to do model training with `train.py`.
-Here is an example for training a RetinaFace with mobilenet on WiderFace dataset using one computing device (i.e., standalone GPU).
+It is easy to train with `train.py`.
+Here is an example for training a RetinaFace network with mobilenet on WiderFace dataset using one computing device (i.e., standalone GPU).
 ``` shell
 python train.py --config mindface/detection/configs/RetinaFace_mobilenet025.yaml
 ```